 Pursuant to the terms of the Aroa License, we made upfront payments to Aroa totaling \$2.3 million and granted Aroa 74,316 newly issued shares of our restricted common stock.
 We have made additional payments in the aggregate of \$2.0 million to Aroa following the achievement of certain regulatory and operational milestones, including FDA 510(k) clearance of our OviTex products, which clearance was obtained and is currently held by Aroa, for use in surgical soft-tissue reinforcement and the receipt of the first CE mark for sale of our products in the European Economic Area for use in abdominal wall reconstruction and hernia repair and our acceptance of certain supply quantities manufactured by Aroa for our commercial launch in Europe.
-In addition, we paid Aroa \$3.0 million in revenue-based milestone payments upon our achievement of certain net sales thresholds for sales of our products within the Licensed Territory.
-An additional \$1.0 million payment will be made to Aroa when cumulative product net sales of our products in the European territory reach certain amounts.
+In addition, we paid Aroa \$4.0 million in revenue-based milestone payments upon our achievement of certain net sales thresholds for sales of our products within the Licensed Territory.
+As of December 31, 2022, we have satisfied all milestone payment obligations under the Aroa License.

-We are responsible for marketing the products manufactured for us by Aroa.
+We are responsible for commercializing the products manufactured for us by Aroa.
 We pay Aroa for the supply and manufacturing of our products through a revenue sharing agreement.
 Pursuant to the Aroa License, we retain 73% of the net sales of all of our products and pay Aroa the remaining 27%.
 If at any point during the term of the Aroa License we and Aroa determine that our anticipated product needs exceed Aroa's manufacturing capabilities, we and Aroa will mutually approve an expansion and equally share the cost of such expansion.
 Our share of such expansion costs may be offset by us against future revenue share payments.

-The initial term of the Aroa License terminates on the later of (i) August 3, 2022, or (ii) the expiration of the last patent covering bovine and ovine products currently April 19, 2031, with an option to extend for an additional ten-year period.
+The initial term of the Aroa License terminates on the expiration of the last patent covering the OviTex and OviTex PRS products, currently March 9, 2031, with an option to extend for an additional ten-year period.
 Either party may terminate the Aroa License upon the other party's material breach, subject to a ninety-day notice and cure period or upon thirty-days written notice in the event of bankruptcy.
 We may terminate manufacture and production of a specific product upon thirty-days prior written notice upon (i) a reasonable determination that such product infringes the intellectual property rights of a third party, (ii) an uncured supply failure by Aroa or (iii) such product proves unfeasible, and immediately upon written notice from a regulatory authority that such product must be withdrawn from the market.
-If we materially breach the Aroa License in one of the Licensed Territories, Aroa may terminate the Aroa License solely with respect to the Licensed Territory in which the breach occurred.
-Upon termination of the Aroa License, we have the right to purchase all or any part of the unsold portion of any completed products from Aroa and the right to continue to sell all products remaining in our inventory.
+If we materially breach the Aroa License in one of the Licensed Territories, Aroa may terminate the Aroa License, we have the right to purchase all or any part of the unsold portion of any completed products from Aroa and the right to continue to sell all products remaining in our inventory.